-An employee who is the father taking care of a child is entitled to paternity leave of two weeks until the child is 24 months old.
+An employee who is a father taking care of a child is entitled to paternity leave of two weeks until the child is 24 months old.
+The leave can be split into two parts, neither of which can be shorter than one week.
 Paternity leave is granted upon a written request submitted no later than seven days before the commencement of that leave and the employer is obliged to accept that request.